Anti-Aging #3 Extreme Blood and Urine Test Panel, Women

 Testosterone, Total

-Testosterone is a hormone that causes male characteristics.
-The blood level is used in men to investigate abnormal sexual development and sexual dysfunction.
-Small amounts are produced in women's ovaries, and levels are tested to evaluate virilization.
+Testosterone is a hormone that is responsible for the development of male characteristics.
+In men, the blood level of testosterone is used to investigate abnormal sexual development and sexual dysfunction.
+Women also produce small amounts of testosterone in their ovaries, and testing its levels can help evaluate virilization.

 Iron and Total Iron-binding Capacity (TIBC)